informalsystems/vdd/liteclient/verification.md

                           trustedState TrustedState,
                           ) (TrustedState, error))
 ```
-- Expected precondition: trustedState within trustingperiod from now
+- Expected precondition: trustedState within trustingperiod from _starttime_
-- Expected postcondition: Returns the header of height
+- Expected postcondition: Returns
+    * (header, OK): if
+                  header of height
+                 untrustedHeight and "header within trustingperiod
-                 untrustedHeight of
+                 from "endtime" of
                  the blockchain under [LCV-LuckyCase]
+	* (header, EXPIRED): if
+                  header of height
+                 untrustedHeight and "header outside trustingperiod
+                 from _endtime_ of
+                 the blockchain under [LCV-LuckyCase]
 - Fails: if precondition is violated or if outside of [LCV-LuckyCase]

+- starttime and endtime are the local system time right after
+  invocation and right before return, respectively.

 **[LCV-INTF]** _State_ is supposed to be maintained outside of this specification.
 When _VerifyHeaderAtHeight_ is called, _trustedState_ is in _State_.
 When _TrustedState_ is returned it is added to _State_.